Can I submit more than one manuscript? No, each member can only submit ONE manuscript to the WIP awards.

 How should I submit my application?
 Email your application to the address that will be posted after March 1.
 You must send your application and materials as a single PDF.
 Title the PDF with your name (first_last.pdf).
 Make sure you put the category you are applying to in the subject line of the email.

 How do you define "multi-cultural"?
-For this grant, multi-cultural is defined in the traditional sense as ethnic/family culture.
+For this award, multi-cultural is defined in the traditional sense as ethnic/family culture.
 The manuscript must highlight characters/perspectives from an ethnic and/or cultural background that is traditionally under-represented in children’s literature in America.
 (American Indian, Asian, Black or African American, Hispanic, Pacific Islander)

 I am an author and illustrator should I apply for the Picture Book or Don Freeman grant?
-If you feel your illustrations are your strong suit, you should apply for the Don Freeman grant, if you feel you are more of an author, the Picture Book Work-in-Progress grant is best.
+If you feel your illustrations are your strong suit, you should apply for the Don Freeman grant, if you feel you are more of an author, the Picture Book Work-in-Progress award is best.

 I am an illustrator what grant should I apply for?
 You should apply for the Don Freeman Work-In-Progress Grant if you are submitting solely illustration or text and illustration.
-The Picture Book Work-In-Progress Grant is strictly for picture book text and no illustrations will be accepted.
+The Picture Book Work-In-Progress Award is strictly for picture book text and no illustrations will be accepted.

 What does “Work-in-Progress” mean?
 A work-in-progress (for purposes of this award) is a fully developed, polished piece of writing ready for editorial consideration.